Oil Prices Recover On Encouraging Inventory Data

 Data from the U.S. Energy Information Administration showed that crude inventories rose by 100,000 barrels in the week ended June 23.
 While storage levels edged higher, the official number fell short of projections by the industry group American Petroleum Institute for stockpiles to increase by 800,000 barrels.

-While analysts and traders surveyed by The Wall Street Journal expected on average that crude stockpiles would fall by 2.4 million barrels, API's Tuesday estimates had led some traders to take a more bearish stance.
+Analysts and traders surveyed by The Wall Street Journal expected on average that crude stockpiles would fall by 2.4 million barrels.
+However, API's Tuesday estimates had led some traders to take a more bearish stance.

 "Expectations got greatly reduced on the API report," said John Kilduff, founding partner at Again Capital.
 "Even though there was still a slight build, it sort of saved the day."

 Meanwhile, oil products in storage fell by more than analysts expected, with gasoline stockpiles declining by 900,000 barrels and distillate stockpiles dropping by 200,000 barrels last week.
-Market participants noted that the latest changes to storage levels may have been influenced by extreme weather conditions and tropical storms as refiners cut back activity.
+Market participants noted that the latest changes to storage levels may have been influenced by disruptions from Tropical Storm Cindy.

 Continue Reading Below